The Vermont Statutes Online

-(1) Pretown meeting.
-At 7:00 p.m. on the final Monday night in February that meets the statutory warning requirement for the town meeting day Australian ballot vote at a place determined by the School and Town Meeting Committee, a Town and School District budget discussion and candidates night meeting shall be called for the purpose of:
+(1) Budget and Candidates Night meeting.
+At 7:00 p.m. on the Monday night in February eight days prior to Voting Day, a Town and School District budget discussion and Candidates Night meeting shall be called for the purpose of:

 (A) presentation, explanation of, and citizen comment upon Town and School District budgets;